Photon diffusion in space and time in a second-order nonlinear disordered medium: Samples and experiments

 Our sample consists of a large number of KDP microcrystals with random orientations.
 The incident photons experience multiple scattering due to the refractive index mismatch between the microcrystals and the background medium.
 SHG photons are generated at random positions within the medium by the crossing of two IR photons and also undergo multiple scattering.
 At large optical thickness and long times, we can expect the transmitted multiply scattered IR and SHG intensities to follow a diffusion process, as confirmed by the spatial intensity profiles shown below.

-The experimental temporal profiles of SHG (blue solid line) and IG (black dotted line) in the pellet, plotted in Fig.~\ref{fig:temporal}, exhibit a classic diffusive behavior.
+The experimental temporal profiles of SHG (green squares) and IG (blue dots) in the pellet, plotted in Fig.~\ref{fig:temporal}, exhibit a classic diffusive behavior.
 We observe an interesting trend in the transmission where SHG photons have shorter residence times than IG photons, given that the SHG profile peaks earlier.
 The temporal profiles of SHG and IG show clear exponentially decaying tails, as evidenced in the inset on a logarithmic scale.
 Interestingly, the decay rates for the two curves are also very similar, a fact which we will return to in our theoretical work.
 The tails were fit by the expression $A\exp(-\Gamma t)$, with $\Gamma$ as the decay rate.
-The solid green dashed and red dash-dotted lines correspond to the fits for SHG and IG respectively.
+The estimated decay rates fitted to numerous temporal profiles of the same sample amount to $3.17 \pm 0.13\,\text{ns}^{-1}$ and $3.25 \pm 0.11\,\text{ns}^{-1}$ for the SHG and IG, respectively.
+These values are as close as a fitting routine can provide.
+The apparent deviation may therefore be probably due to the strong noise level.
+The orange dashed and red solid lines in Fig. \ref{fig:temporal} correspond to the fits for SHG and IG respectively.
 Nonetheless, we emphasize here that, only the IG data can be fit \emph{a priori} using diffusion theory.
 Although we use the same analysis for the SHG light, the fact that it follows a similar diffusion equation cannot be justified based on an existing theory.
 The theory developed in the next section will elaborate on this part and also justify the comparable decays seen in the experiments.
 In the presence of absorption and side loss, the decay rate $\Gamma$ in a cylindrical system can be written as~\cite{gaikwad2014}

 where the diffusion coefficient is given by

 For non-resonant scatterers, the energy velocity can be well approximated by $v_E(2\omega)=c/n_r(2\omega)$ where $c$ is the light velocity in vacuum. $\ell_t$ and $\ell_a$ are the transport and absorption mean free paths respectively. $a_e$ and $L_e$ are the effective radius and thickness of the pellet respectively and are given by $a_e(2\omega)=a+z_e(2\omega)$ and $L_e(2\omega)=L+2z_e(2\omega)$ where $z_e$ is the extrapolation length given by